jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

   roslaunch swiftpro swift_control.launch
   roslaunch swift_moveit_config demo_no_rviz.launch
   ```
-  * The previous command for *demo_no_rviz.launch* will not launch the 3D visualization tool RViz.
-An alternative command can be used in place of the *demo_no_rviz.launch* to launch RViz.
+  * The previous command containing *demo_no_rviz.launch* will not launch the 3D visualization tool RViz.
+An alternative command can be used in place of the *demo_no_rviz.launch* command to launch RViz.
   ```
   roslaunch swiftpro swift_control.launch
   roslaunch swift_moveit_config demo.launch